giabb/quantification-of-cardiac-mri/README.md

 It is inspired on [Deep Regression Segmentation for Cardiac Bi-Ventricle MR Images](https://ieeexplore.ieee.org/document/8245780) paper by X. Du et al.

-Since the right ventricles database is not open source, we adapted the project only on left ventricles.
+Since the right ventricles dataset is not open source, we adapted the project only on left ventricles (which is open source and is available in this repository).

 ## Getting Started